Jameson13B/atomic10-components/README.md

 # Atomic10 Components

-> Atomic10 is a React component library with clean, contemporary, and customizable components
+> Atomic10 is a React component library with clean, contemporary, and customizable components.
+New components will be created and added with future updates.

 [![NPM Version][version-image]][version-url]
 [![NPM Download][download-image]][download-url]